-1. The data that INSIGHT produced in this litigation, including the definitions for all data fields, abbreviations or codes reflected as values in any data fields, and the interaction among the datasets produced, including but not limited to:

-a.
-Knowledge of the SALES DATA, how it relates to the PURCHASE DATA, link it to the PURCHASE DATA, VENDOR REBATE DATA and MATERIAL MASTER DATA.
+- 1. The data that INSIGHT produced in this litigation, including the definitions for all data fields, abbreviations or codes reflected as values in any data fields, and the interaction among the datasets produced, including but not limited to: - a.
+Knowledge of the SALES DATA, how it relates to the PURCHASE DATA, VENDOR REBATE DATA and MATERIAL MASTER DATA, and how to link it to the PURCHASE DATA, VENDOR REBATE DATA and MATERIAL MASTER DATA.